-Each of the public companies listed below owns significant amounts of real estate and has recently announced that it is in the process of converting to a REIT or creating a related REIT entity.
+The following is a discussion of recent public companies that own significant amounts of real estate and are in the process of converting to REITs or creating a related REIT entity.

-- CyrusOne Inc.: In August 2012, Cincinnati Bell Inc., a telecommunications company, announced its intention to form a separate publicly-traded subsidiary, CyrusOne, its data center unit, as a REIT to be taken public in an IPO.
-CyrusOne owns, operates and develops data center properties and leases out its data centers.
-Prior to completing the separation and IPO of CyrusOne, Cincinnati Bell received a PLR from the IRS (likely PLR 201314002) ruling that its data centers would be qualified real estate assets for purposes of the REIT asset tests.
-Certain assets of CyrusOne that were not qualifying assets for the purpose of the asset test were transferred to TRSs.
-Because CyrusOne was a new entity, it did not need to make a distribution of earnings and profits. - 2.
-Geo Group, Inc.: In April 2012, Geo Group, Inc. ("Geo"), an operator of private correctional facilities, announced plans to convert to a REIT beginning on January 1, 2013.
+1. Geo Group, Inc.: In April 2012, Geo Group, Inc. ("Geo"), an operator of private correctional facilities, announced plans to convert to a REIT beginning on January 1, 2013.
 Prior to the conversion, Geo took steps to prepare its corporate structure and operations to allow it to qualify as a REIT.
-These steps included the December 2012 payment of a special dividend representing accumulated earnings and profits, divestiture of certain health care-related operations that were inconsistent with REIT status and the reorganization of Geo's operations into separate wholly-owned business units and TRSs.
-Geo received a PLR from the IRS confirming its ability to operate as a REIT and that its correctional real estate assets would be qualifying REIT assets and would not be considered health care facilities (PLR 201317001). - 3.
-Iron Mountain Inc.: In April 2012, Iron Mountain, a document storage business, announced plans to operate as a REIT beginning January 1, 2014.
-In connection with the conversion to a REIT, Iron Mountain announced plans to distribute accumulated earnings and profits of approximately \$1.0 billion to \$1.5 billion to stockholders, to be paid out in a combination of at least 20% cash and up to 80% Iron Mountain common stock.
-Iron Mountain obtained a PLR that its assets and operations would allow it to qualify as a REIT. - 4.
+This included the December 2012 payment of a special dividend representing accumulated earnings and profits, divestiture of certain health care-related operations that were inconsistent with REIT status and the reorganization of its operations into separate wholly-owned business units and TRSs.
+Geo received a PLR from the IRS confirming its ability to operate as a

+- REIT and that its correctional real estate assets would be qualifying REIT assets and would not be considered a health care facility (PLR 201317001). - 2.
+Iron Mountain Inc.: In April 2012, Iron Mountain Inc. ("Iron Mountain"), a document storage business, announced plans to operate as a REIT beginning January 1, 2014.
+In connection with the conversion to a REIT, Iron Mountain announced plans to distribute accumulated earnings and profits of approximately \$1.0 billion to \$1.5 billion to stockholders, to be paid out in a combination of at least 20% in cash and up to 80% in Iron Mountain common stock.
+As discussed above, Iron Mountain's PLR request is still under review by the IRS. - 3.
 Lamar Advertising Co.: Lamar Advertising Co. ("Lamar") is a provider of outdoor advertising including billboards, posters, digital billboards, buses, benches, transit shelters and highway logo signs.
 In August 2012, Lamar announced it was exploring converting into a REIT beginning January 1, 2014.
-In late 2013, Lamar requested a PLR from the IRS with respect to its qualification to be a REIT.

-5. Ryman Hospitality Properties Inc. (formerly Gaylord Entertainment): Ryman Hospitality Properties Inc. ("Ryman") is a hospitality and entertainment company based in Nashville, Tennessee that owns notable properties such as the Grand Old Opry and numerous resorts and hotels.
-After announcing its intention to convert to a REIT, Ryman paid a special dividend representing accumulated earnings and profits of approximately \$300 million in cash and stock and sold off segments of its hotel management business that would not be qualifying real estate assets for purposes of the income and asset tests.
+Lamar's PLR request is still under review by the IRS. - 4.
+Ryman Hospitality Properties Inc. (formerly Gaylord Entertainment): Ryman Hospitality Properties Inc. ("Ryman") is a hospitality and entertainment company based in Nashville, Tennessee, that owns notable properties such as the Grand Ole Opry and numerous resorts and hotels.
+After announcing its intention to convert to a REIT, Ryman paid a special dividend representing accumulated earnings and profits of approximately \$300 million in cash and stock and sold off segments of its hotel management business to Marriott International that would not be qualifying real estate assets for purposes of the income and asset tests.
 Ryman elected REIT status as of January 1, 2013.